-- 4.4.1 Certify by identifying and describing the payment practices below that the Lead Agency has implemented for all CCDF child care providers. - a.
-Ensure the timeliness of payments by either (Lead Agency to implement at least one of the following): - ☐ i.
+4.4.1 Certify by identifying and describing the payment practices below that the Lead Agency has implemented for all CCDF child care providers.

+a.
+Ensure the timeliness of payments by either (Lead Agency to of the following): implement at least one ☐ i.
 Paying prospectively prior to the delivery of services.
 Describe the policy or procedure.
-Click or tap here to enter text. - ii.
-Paying within no more than 21 calendar days of the receipt of a complete invoice for services.
+N/A ☑ ii.
+Paying within no more than 21 calendar days of the rec complete invoice for services. eipt of a

 Describe the policy or procedure.

 The Lead Agency pays child care providers on a monthly basis, according to standard practice for the child care industry.
 Payment is based upon the child's enrollment with the provider as reflected in the child care placement agreement, rather than daily attendance.
-As a result, most placements reflect a month of service provision and are paid on the first business day of the following month in which the service was rendered.
+As a result, most placements reflect a month of service provision and are paid no later than the fifth day of the following month in which the service was rendered.
 A signed child care placement agreement must be returned to the Lead Agency for payment to be issued to the provider.
-The Lead Agency also performs a weekly pay run to capture any payments that were not paid in the monthly. - b.
-To the extent practicable, support the fixed costs of providing child care services by delinking provider payments from a child's occasional absences by:
+The Lead Agency also performs a weekly pay run to capture any payments that were not paid in the monthly payment.

-Note: The Lead Agency is to choose at least one of the following:
+b.
+To the extent practicable, support the fixed costs of providing child care services by delinking provider payments from a child's occasional absences by: (Note: The Lead Agency is to choose at least one of the following):

-- i.
+☑ i.
 Paying based on a child's enrollment rather than attendance.
 Describe the policy or procedure.

 The Lead Agency pays child care providers based on the following criteria: payment is based on enrollment rather than attendance; and full payment if child is absent 14 or fewer consecutive days of unexcused absences.
-8.15.2.15D NMAC Provider Requirements Notification of changes: Child care providers must notify the department if a child is disenrolled or child care has not been used for 14 consecutive calendar days without notice from the client.
+8.15.2.15D NMAC Provider Requirements - Notification of changes: Child care providers must notify the department if a child is disenrolled or child care has not been used for 14 consecutive calendar days without notice from the client.
+(1) If the above notification was met, the provider will be paid through the 14th calendar day following the first date of nonattendance.
+(2) If a provider does not notify the department of disenrollment or of non-use for 14 consecutive calendar days, the provider will be paid through the last date of attendance.
+8.15.2.17 NMAC - Payment for Services: The department pays child care providers on a monthly basis, according to standard practice for the child care industry.
+Payment is based upon the child's enrollment with the provider as reflected in the child care placement agreement, rather than daily attendance.